isayani-78/CMTL/README.md

 ## 🔒 Disclaimer

-⚠️ This project is for educational and ethical purposes only.
+*⚠️ Use this tool only on systems/networks you own or have explicit permission to test.*

-The author is not responsible for any misuse of this tool.
+*Misuse may be illegal.
+The author is not responsible for misuse.*